Nokia's Scratching Attracts Teacher Attention

 So far, Nokia’s feedback on the clubs’ success is anecdotal.
 Through inGenious, the company will be able to get some formal, objective assessment of the practice and test the idea beyond Finland.

 The Nokia Scratch Club scheme has captured the imagination of inGenious pilot schools and teachers from all over the EU have been calling for local language versions.

 So, you can now download the Nokia guidelines on setting up a Scratch club in English and Finnish, with Spanish following at the beginning of September 2012.
 If you get the itch and use them, please let us know how scratchy your students got.

 If you would like to learn more about the use of Scratch as a teaching tool sign up to our Community of Practice on the topic.
-It started on 16th April and will run to 27th May.

 Click here to learn more about Nokia’s projects in education.